ASCOMInitiative/ASCOM.Alpaca.Simulators/readme.md

 ## ASCOM Alpaca Simulators
 A test project for Alpaca Simulators.
+The goal is to be as compliant as possible with the Alpaca specification.
 By default it starts on localhost:32323.
 The port may change as it nears release.

 This exposes all current Alpaca devices in simulator form.
 They are direct ports from the ASCOM Platform simulators over to .Net Standard 2.0.
+Once complete they are meant to be fully compatible with the platform versions.
 The configuration (which is in progress) is achieved through a Blazor web UI.

 Most devices will have a Setup page for device settings and a Control page.
 The control page allows the device to run without a client, similar to the ASCOM Simulator handboxes.